Skip to content

 Who are the Parties to a Trust?

 A trust is a flexible, legal structure that allows one or more people (or companies) to manage property for somebody else’s benefit.
 It involves splitting the legal and equitable rights inherent in owning property and giving it to other people.
-Ultimately, trusts are a great way to manage your tax and protect your assets.
+Ultimately, trusts are a great way to manage your taxes and protect your assets.
 To help you understand the parties involved in a trust, this article provides a summary of each role.

 Front page of publication